 The opioid epidemic is a complex problem affecting much of America.
 According to the National Institutes of Health, approximately 128 people die every day because of opioid overdoses.
-In 2017, an estimated 1.7 million people fell victim to prescription opioid use disorder.
+In 2017, an estimated 1.7 million people fell victim to a prescription opioid use disorder.
 The opioid crisis has led many healthcare and government leaders looking for a reason, and some have come up with a surprising potential source – the dentist’s office.

 Early Opioid Prescription Increases Risk of Opioid Addiction

-A 2015 study released by the American Academy of Pediatrics indicates that prescribing opioids before 12th grade increases the risk of a person becoming addicted to opioids by 33%.
+A 2015 study released by the American Academy of Pediatrics indicates that prescribing opioids before 12th grade increases the risk of becoming addicted to opioids by 33%.
 Even if the prescription had a legitimate reason, such as recent surgery, if it occurred before a child graduates high school, the risk of future diction was quite high.

 Dentists Prescribe Opioids to Young People at Higher Than Average Rates